Report: Antonio Brown Traded to Raiders for Draft Picks, Receives $50M Contract

 The long, winding and sometimes confusing Antonio Brown trade saga ended early Sunday morning, as the Pittsburgh Steelers reportedly agreed to deal the Pro Bowl wide receiver to the Oakland Raiders, according to Pro Football Talk's Mike Florio.

 Florio added Brown will receive a new contract as part of the agreement that will pay out $50.125 million over the next three seasons, and that his guaranteed cash has gone from $0 to $30.125 million.
 ESPN's Adam Schefter added the deal could increase to $54.125 million with incentives.
+NFL Network's Ian Rapoport noted this new contract now "makes him the NFL's highest paid WR."

-NFL Network's Ian Rapoport reported the Raiders will send 2019 third- and fifth-round picks to the Steelers.
+Rapoport also reported the Raiders will send 2019 third- and fifth-round picks to the Steelers.

 Pittsburgh found a new home for Brown after trade talks between the Steelers and Buffalo Bills reportedly broke down late Thursday night into early Friday morning.